Our Essential Services

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 Can you bring pets into Israel?
 Yes, moving to Israel with pets is possible so long as you meet Israel’s pet relocation conditions and requirements outlined below.

 Taking your Dog or Cat to Israel

 Your animal will need to be microchipped with an ISO 11784/11785 pet microchip with 15 digits and non-encrypted.
 If the microchip is not ISO 11784/11785 compliant, you may bring your own scanner.
 After it has been microchipped, the animal must be vaccinated for rabies no earlier than 31 days.
 After the rabies test, a rabies titer test will be necessary no sooner than 31 days.
-This 31 day period is not required if your animal received an annual booster shot, or if its previous vaccination was a one year shot, and had not expired at the time of the booster.
+This 31 day period is not required if your animal received an annual booster shot, or if its previous vaccination had not expired at the time of the booster.
 The rabies titer test is not mandatory if your pet is coming from Oceania, Britain, Japan, or Cyprus.